Lip Gloss

 "Lip Gloss" is the debut single by American hip-hop recording artist Lil Mama.
 It was released June 19, 2007, as the lead single from her debut album, VYP: Voice of the Young People.
-"Lip Gloss" is a percussive hip-hop song, and it samples "Roxanne's Revenge" by Roxanne Shante.
+"Lip Gloss" is a percussive hip-hop song.

 For the weekend ending on June 9, the song debuted on the U.S. Billboard Hot 100 at number 95.
 The next week it fell off, though after its release to iTunes, it re-entered the chart at number twelve for the week ending on June 23, eventually peaking at number 10.

 The song was certified gold by the RIAA on February 13, 2008.

 Music video

 The music video, directed by R. Malcolm Jones, shows Lil Mama dancing, stomping and clapping, and rapping at a high school.
 In the video, before the third verse of the song, the video switches to "No Music", which features appearances by Kanye West and Slim Thug.
 The verse from "No Music" was also featured on the album version of "Lip Gloss".

 The video was nominated for Monster Single of the Year at the 2007 MTV Video Music Awards.